hatonthecat/Pokey-Linux/README.md

 Pokey Linux
 --
 Pokey is pronounced Poke-ee.
-It is not affiliated in any official way with any Yocto project.
+It is not affiliated in any official way with any Yocto project (other than my own).
 But is open to partnerships.

 Which boards do I want to develop for?
 Ideally something like the Quark/Edison: